Mu-Sigma/muHVT/README.md

 -   **`child.level`** - A number indicating the level for which the heat map is to be plotted.

 -   **`hmap.cols`** - The column number of column name from the dataset indicating the variables for which the heat map is to be plotted.
 To plot the quantization error as heatmap, pass `'Quant.Error'`.
-Similary to plot the no of points in each cell as heatmap, pass `'no_of_points'` as a parameter
+Similary to plot the number of points in each cell as heatmap, pass `'no_of_points'` as a parameter

 -   **`color.vec`** - A color vector such that length(color.vec) = child.level (default = NULL)